Keto Chaffle Stuffing

 Stir in minced sage and cook for 1 minute.
 Add white wine and continue cooking while scraping the brown bits from bottom of the skillet.
 This has all the flavor.
 Let cook for 2 minutes.

 No holiday menu is complete without a side of stuffing or dressing, as some parts of the world call it.
 Traditional stuffing is made up of dried chunks of bread or cornbread.
-That’s hard to accomplish when you are on the keto diet.
-You could use some of the keto breads that out now on the market; however, many of them contain vital wheat protein which is gluten.
+That’s hard to accomplish when you are on a low carb diet.
+You can use some of the keto breads out now on the market; however, many of them contain vital wheat protein which is gluten.
 Gluten can cause inflammation so if you are trying to stay gluten-free, I wouldn’t go that way.
-Using a chaffle as the keto breading allows us to have keto stuffing on Thanksgiving or Christmas!
+Using a chaffle as the breading allows us to have stuffing on Thanksgiving or Christmas!
 All you need to add is your favorite ingredients like mushroom, bacon, broth, leeks and parsley!

 These savory chaffles are cut into bite sized chunks and toasted with olive oil and parmesan cheese.
 A bacon, mushroom and leek mixture rounds out this low carb holiday dressing.
 All of it is combined with chicken broth or